MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-XX-Office-Assistant-Secretary-HousingFederal-Housing-Commissioner-Department-Housing-Urban-Development/part-3285-Model-Manufactured-Home-Installation-Standards/subpart-D-Foundations/section-3285.312.md

 (2) *Pressure-treated wood.*

-(i) Pressure-treated wood footings must consist of a minimum of two layers of nominal 2-inch thick pressure-treated wood, a single layer of nominal3/4-inch thick, pressure-treated plywood with a maximum size of 16 inches by 16 inches, or at least two layers of3/4-inch thick, pressure-treated plywood for sizes greater than 16 inches by 16 inches.
+(i) Pressure-treated wood footings must consist of a minimum of two layers of nominal 2-inch thick pressure-treated wood, a single layer of nominal 3/4-inch thick, pressure-treated plywood with a maximum size of 16 inches by 16 inches, or at least two layers of 3/4-inch thick, pressure-treated plywood for sizes greater than 16 inches by 16 inches.
 Plywood used for this purpose is to be rated exposure 1 or exterior sheathing, in accordance with PS1-95, Construction and Industrial Plywood (incorporated by reference, see § 3285.4).

 (ii) Pressure treated lumber is to be treated with a water-borne adhesive, in accordance with AWPA Standard U1-04 (incorporated by reference, see § 3285.4) for Use Category 4B ground contact applications.